Click Here To Schedule A Consultation

 What are the different types of acne?

-Six different types of acne lesions fall into one of two main categories: inflammatory or non-inflammatory.
-Inflammatory acne is most closely associated with the development of acne scars, as the inflammation of these acne lesions can cause extensive damage to skin tissue and lead to irreparable collagen loss.
-Papules, pustules, cysts, and nodules are inflammatory types of acne.
-Blackheads and whiteheads are non-inflammatory types of acne.
+Acne can be classified as inflammatory or non-inflammatory types.
+Inflammatory acne is most closely associated with the development of acne scars, as the inflammation of these lesions can cause extensive damage to skin tissue and lead to irreparable collagen loss.
+Non-inflammatory acne is a more mild type of acne that typically does not cause any pain, swelling, or residual scars.
+Overall, there are six types of acne lesions.
+Papules, pustules, cysts, and nodules are inflammatory types of acne, while blackheads and whiteheads are non-inflammatory types of acne.
+Blackheads and whiteheads are commonly known as comedonal acne.

 • Pustules — A pustule is an acne lesion, usually less than 1 centimeter in diameter, that is filled with pus and appears as an inflamed and red bump on the skin.

-• Cysts – Cysts, often referred to as “blind pimples,” develop deep below the surface of the skin where topical treatments can not penetrate.
-Cysts are lesions that are filled with pus and do not come to a “head” like other types of acne but present as large, red bumps that are often painful.
-Cysts should be treated by a dermatologist as soon as possible in order to prevent acne scars from developing effectively.
+• Cysts — Cysts, often referred to as “blind pimples,” develop deep below the surface of the skin where topical treatments can not penetrate.
+They are lesions filled with pus that do not come to a “head” like other types of acne but present as large, red bumps that are often painful.
+A dermatologist should treat cysts as soon as possible to prevent acne scars from developing effectively.

 • Nodules — Nodules, much like cysts, are larger and more painful than many other types of acne.
 These lesions form deep below the skin’s surface, too, and do not form a “head” but instead look like a firm red bum.
 The biggest difference between cysts and nodules is that cysts are pus-filled, whereas the material within nodules is a harder, firmer substance.
 Like cysts, nodules are closely associated with the formation of acne scars and should be treated by a dermatologist immediately.